James Campbell Besley: Fictitious military service histories

 Besley often falsely referred to himself as "Captain" Besley and "Colonel" Besley.
 He neither earned nor held an actual military rank, nor did he serve in any military capacity.

-Besley claimed he served in the Boer War, having been personally commissioned by Lord Kitchener to organize the "Boer Scouts" while he was surveying South Africa while serving as "private secretary" to Prime Minister Cecil Rhodes.
-Besley also claimed he was commissioned a Major during that war, and was placed at the head of the Carbineers.
+Besley claimed he served in the second Boer War, having been personally commissioned by Lord Kitchener to organize the "Boer Scouts" while he was surveying South Africa while serving as "private secretary" to Prime Minister Rhodes.
+Besley also claimed he was commissioned a Major during that war, and was placed at the head of the Carabiniers.
 He said when the Boer War ended in 1902, he voluntarily discarded the title of "Major".
 There are no records of a "James Campbell Besley" serving in the Boer War.

 In a February 1913 news article, Besley's wife reported his claims of Captaincy and of serving in the Boer War were false.
 She said "from the time they met in 1898 till their marriage he was either in Alaska or California as she was corresponding with him all that time".

 These facts have been ignored by the press and researchers for decades as they continue to report Besley's purported exploits.

 A September 1913 newspaper article said Besley "was one of the Irregular Horse (the South African Mounted Irregular Force militia)... before the siege of Mafeking" and further claimed Besley had served with Kitchener's Scouts, the Imperial Light Horse (Regiment) and had "seen service" in Borneo and Australia.

 In 1914, Besley said in an interview "though he is a Britisher and has seen service under the British fiag, he is not an officer in the regular army".
 He said he instead held "a Captain's commission in the Rhodesia Light Horse, in which corps he fought during the Boer War".
 There are no records of a "James Campbell Besley" serving in the Rhodesian army.

 In 1919, Besley claimed to be a Lieutenant Colonel "from London, England".
 It was reported "When England entered the Great War, Colonel Besley, then a captain, joined the English colors.
 He soon was in the middle of things, got wounded, promoted and honorably discharged".

 In 1924, "Captain" Besley visited a Brisbane, Australia newspaper claiming he was a veteran Captain of the 7th Infantry Battalion of the British Columbia Regiment of the Canadian Army.
 He said he and his traveling partner were attempting an around the world bicycle tour, both hoping to win a £1,000 prize.
 There are no records of a "James Campbell Besley" serving in the Canadian army.
 During the interview, Besley claimed he had been born at Bulawayo, Zimbabwe, South Africa.

 By the 1930s, Besley was often referring to himself as "Colonel" J. Campbell Besley.

 In 1938 it was reported that "Colonel" Besley was "a retired British Army officer and a veteran polo player" who had played polo "many years in India while on duty there with the British Army".